-Probably the church of St. Barbara comes from the end of the fifteenth century and was founded by a wealthy Brodeccy family, who was the owner of the Góra before 1493.
-The first source information about the church comes from 1596.
-In the years 1598-1638 Protestant celebrations were held in the church, but as a result of the recatolization which the Habsburgs undertook, the Calvinists were forced to leave the Góra and the entire Pszczyna region.
-In 1950 the church was significantly expanded by moving the tower, adding the nave and surrounding by arcades.
+Church of St. Barbara was built at the end of the fifteenth century, funded by the owners of Góra, the Brodecki family.
+In documents it was recorded in 1495, and then in 1525, when the estate was divided a pond located by the church was mentioned.
+In the years 1580-1628 Protestant services were held in the church, but as a result of the recatholicization undertaken by the Habsburgs, the Calvinists were forced to leave Góra and the entire Pszczyna land.
+Around the middle of the 19th century, the church tower was rebuilt.
+Then, in the years 1948-1950, the church was significantly expanded by moving and raising the tower, adding a nave and surrounding the building with arcades.

 Pilch J., Leksykon zabytków architektury Górnego Śląska, Warszawa 2008.